net CORCs estimated

 MT1 is a blueprint for immediate change and scale.

-Biomass burial is the best use of the wood here, and on other fire-affected lands.
-The project is expanding to more than 30,000 tonnes of CO₂ sequestered at this site alone, with a 2.8 million tonne potential across Montana’s post-fire landscapes.
+Biomass burial is the best use of the wood here and on many other fire-affected lands.
+This carbon removal pathway has the potential to provide a material benefit and utility for otherwise unmerchantable fire-killed trees, with a 2.8 million tonne potential estimated across Montana’s recently burned landscapes.

 INVEST IN CLIMATE AND COMMUNITY